-Location Objects, which consist of location information and privacy rules, are transported over the RADIUS protocol from visited access network to the home AAA server.
-To embed a Location Object into RADIUS a number of AVPs are used, such as Location-Information AVP, Basic-Policy-Rules AVP, Extended-Policy-Rules AVP, Location-Type AVP, Operator-Namespace AVP and Operator-Name AVP.
-These AVPs can be delivered to the RADIUS server during the authentication/ authorization phase described in Section 3.1, or in the mid-session using the dynamic authorization protocol framework described in Section 3.2.
-This section describes messages flow for both delivery methods.
+Location Objects, which consist of location information and privacy rules, are transported over the RADIUS protocol from the visited access network to the home AAA server.
+To embed a Location Object into RADIUS a number of attribute are used, such as Location-Information attribute, Basic-Policy-Rules attribute, Extended-Policy-Rules attribute, Operator-Name attribute.
+These attributes can be delivered to the RADIUS server during the authentication/authorization phase described in Section 3.1, or in the mid-session using the dynamic authorization protocol framework described in Section 3.2.
+This section describes messages flows for both delivery methods.

-3.1 Authentication/Authorization Phase Delivery
+3.1.
+Authentication/Authorization Phase Delivery

 Figure 1 shows an example message flow for delivering location information during the network access authentication/authorization procedure.
 Upon a network authentication request from an access network client, the NAS submits a RADIUS Access-Request message which contains location information attributes among other required attributes.
-The attributes (including location information) are added based on some criteria, such as local policy and business relationship with subscriber's home network provider.
-If no location information is attached although required by the aaa server an error message is returned.
+The attributes (including location information) are added based on some criteria, such as local policy, business relationship with subscriber's home network provider and in case of location information also considering privacy policies.